FartyPants/sd-history-lora-slider/README.md

 - It will allow a user to load the history stored on local storage.
 (I had hidden the button)
 - It will allow a user to clear the prompt history.

-- my additions
+my additions:
-- first three loras used in prompt will have attached slider and moving the slider will change the lora weights
+- first three loras used in prompt will have attached slider and moving the slider will change the lora weights as well as changing the prompt will update the sliders

 ## TODO
 - Put a max threshold on the prompt's history.